Velesio/velesio-aiserver/README.md

 ## Quick Start

-0. Download the undreamai_server binaries
+0. Download the undreamai_server binaries and make sure you have a model in /gpu/models, the MODEL_URL will wget a model if you do not.
 ```bash
 cd gpu
 ./server_setup.sh